halfer53/winix/report/report.md

 Memory Allocation is an imoprtant part of the modern operating system, without it, nothing could be done.

 Before I started writing this project, the kernel's memory management is very trivial.
-So in my original implementation, there is a global variable called ```GLOBAL_MEM_START```, so whenever a new memory is needed, ```GLOBAL_MEM_START``` is incremented to fit the needs.
+So in my original implementation, there is a global variable called ```GLOBAL_MEM_START```, indicating where the next free memory region begins.
+So whenever a new memory is needed, ```GLOBAL_MEM_START``` is incremented to fit the needs.
 However, this simple scheme has several downsides:

 1. memories cannot be reused
 2. memories are not page-aligned, so memory protection cannot be done
 3. It's hard to keep track of used memory by each process

+So instead of having a global variable called ```GLOBAL_MEM_START``` to manage memories, ```mem_map``` is used instead. mem_map is a bitmap that indicates all the free pages inside the memory.
+1 indicates it is being used, 0 indicates it is free.
+Whenver free pages are requested by either the kernle or the user process, ```bitmap_search``` is called to search continugous free pages.
+Bitmap can also be to free up pages using ```bitmap_nset```.

+With the help of bitmap, fork() can be achieved using COPY On WRITE.

 So this individual study, I implemented ```malloc```, ```free```, and ```kmalloc``` and ```kfree```